TADT1909/AddSublimeText3ToWindowsContext/README.md

 # Add Sublime Text 3 to Windows Context
-Add "Open with Sublime Text 3" to Context Menu for any file, folder
+Add "Open with Sublime Text 3" to Context Menu (Rightclick Menu) for any file, folder

-Run file "SublimeText3Context.bat" as Admin and type options, Done!
+Run file "SublimeText3Context.bat" and type your options.
+Done!